KirillF21/KirillF21/README.md

-**👋 Hey**
+### Hey 👋

 Thank you for visiting my profile.
 I have nothing outstanding to show yet, but I hope it will appear soon.
 I'm just taking my first steps in learning Data science.
 I would appreciate any help.
-Always happy to chat with someone from that sphere, especially if you are good at this;)
+Always happy to chat with someone from that sphere, especially if you are good at this👀

-Feel free to send me some links that you found helpful in the begging of your path in data science.
+Feel free to send me some links that you found helpful in the begging of your path in data science.🎓

 👷 Check out what I'm currently working on